csc510fall23g45/cheapBuy/README.md

      ```

 4. **Generate ScrapeOps API Key:**
    - Visit [ScrapeOps](https://scrapeops.io/) website, sign in to your account, and navigate to the API Keys section.
-Create a new API key in the       ScrapeOps dashboard.
+Create a new API key in the      ScrapeOps dashboard nd verify your email address to start scraping using the api-key.

 # Running